andikawilliam/line-chat-analyzer/README.md

 ## TO DO:
-1. Add test files
+* Add graph generation
+* Add testing
-2. Config menu to choose which stat to retrieve
+* Config menu to choose which stat to retrieve
-3. Refactor main.py module
+* Refactor main.py module
-3. Web implementation
+* Web implementation